5 Places to Live in Portugal, and 2 To Avoid

 Another popular Algarve hotspot is Tavira.
 Located close to the Spanish border, Tavira has retained much of its old town with whitewashed houses decorated with colorful Portuguese tile.

-Now, let’s have a look at a few places where settling in as an expat may not be so easy and perhaps, should be avoided.
+Now, let’s have a look at a few places where settling in as an expat may not be so easy and, perhaps, should be avoided.

 Monsanto

 Considered by many to be the most Portuguese village in the country, this quaint little village is a delight to visit, but not a place I would recommend living.
-Granite homes are squeezed in, on and around giant boulders that look as though they fell from the sky.
+Granite homes are squeezed in, on, and around giant boulders that look as though they fell from the sky.
 The steep, rustic lanes are wide enough only for a donkey, and climb some 400 feet up to the pinnacle of the village where the remains of a castle still stand.
 A few local shops exist inside the cave-like structures where no English is uttered, and time seems to have stopped long ago.
 While locals here are used to seeing tourists, I doubt that there are any expats living among them.

 The Alentejo

-The Alentejo in southern Portugal, is the largest region in the country with vast plains that extend as far as the eye can see.
-Extreme temperatures are the norm here, with summer highs reaching well over 100 F and winters bring freezing, bone chilling rains.
-This vast region makes up 30% of Portugal but its rural countryside is sparsely populated, with less than 5% of the population.
+The Alentejo, in southern Portugal, is the largest region in the country, with vast plains that extend as far as the eye can see.
+Extreme temperatures are the norm here, with summer highs reaching well over 100 F, and winters bringing freezing, bone-chilling rains.
+This vast, rural region makes up 30% of Portugal but its rural countryside is sparsely populated, with less than 5% of the population.
+Home to walled cities, forts, a few sleepy villages and cities like Beja and Évora, this is the heartland, or breadbasket, of Portugal.

 Share